percona/pmm/doc/source/deploy/server/ami.rst

 Setting up a VPC and an EC2 instance type
 --------------------------------------------------------------------------------

-The VPC that you select or set up determines which configurations of CPU and RAM are enabled in the :guilabel:`EC2 Instance Type` section.
-Having selected the :option:`vpc-aba20dce` in the :guilabel:`VPC Settings` section, we choose :option:`m4.large`.
+Depending on your choice of a VPC some configurations of CPU and RAM may be disabled in the :guilabel:`EC2 Instance Type` section.

+In this demonstration, we select the :option:`vpc-aba20dce` in the :guilabel:`VPC Settings` section.
+Then, we choose :option:`m4.large` as the EC2 instance type.

 .. figure:: ../../images/aws-marketplace.pmm.launch-on-ec2.1-click-launch.1.png

    *Select VPC in the VPC Settings section and then choose an EC2 instance type that suits your planned configuration.*

+Instead of a VPC (virtual private cloud) you may choose the :option:`EC2 Classic (no VPC)` option and use a public cloud.

+Selecting a subnet, you effectively choose an availability zone in the selected region.
+We recommend that you choose the availability zone where your RDS is located.

-Note that the cost estimation is automatically updated to correspond with your choice.
+Note that the cost estimation is automatically updated based on your choice.

 Limiting Access to the instance: security group and a key pair
 --------------------------------------------------------------------------------

 In the Security group, which acts like a firewall, select a preconfigured security group in the :guilabel:`Security group` section.
-In the :guilabel:`Key Pair` select an already set up EC2 key pair to limit access to your instance
+In the :guilabel:`Key Pair` select an already set up EC2 key pair to limit access to your instance.

+It is important that the security group allow communication via the following
+ports: 22, 80, and 443. |pmm| should also be able to access port 3306 on the RDS that uses the instance.

 .. figure:: ../../images/aws-marketplace.pmm.launch-on-ec2.1-click-launch.2.png